 Why the Corpse Flower?

 The fragrance of Titan arum is just like rotten meat.
-It attracts the carrion eating beetles and flesh flies.
+It attracts the carrion-eating beetles and flesh flies.
 They are the pollinators of this flower.
-The deep red color and texture of the inflorescence creates an illusion that the spathe is a piece of meat.
-When the spathe gradually opens, the spadix spreads powerful odor to attract the pollinators who lay eggs on rotten flesh.
-The odor spreading process starts from late evening and goes on till midnight.
+The deep red color and texture of the inflorescence create an illusion that the spathe is a piece of meat.
+When the spathe gradually opens, the spadix spreads a powerful odor to attract the pollinators who lay eggs on rotten flesh.
+The odor-spreading process starts in the late evening and goes on till midnight.
 This is the active time for pollinator insects and beetles.
 The odor tapers off towards morning.